adamant/adamant.language.reference/basic-types.md

 The type void is a type used to indicate that something logically has no value.
 It is similar to the unit type in functional programming.
 However, the Adamant language enforces that an expression of type `void` can't be assigned into anything.
 The exception to this is when a generic parameter is passed the `void` type leading to an assignment from `void` to `void`.
 While functions may not have parameters of type `void`, if a parameter of generic type ends up with the type `void` it is dropped from the parameter list.

+However, in other respects, `void` acts like a top type.
+If a base class function returns `void` then it can be overridden with a function returning any type.

 ## Numeric Types

 Numeric types follow the pattern of a type name followed by an integer number of bits.
 The exception being that certain default sizes omit the bit length.
 The language requires that certain sizes be supported, but all sizes are reserved words for future use or compiler specific extensions.